-(Mar k One) × QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 For the quarterly period ended d March 31, 2015 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number : 001-35867 CHIMERIX, (Exact Name of Registrant as Spec Delaware 33-0903395 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 2505 Meridian Parkway, Suite 340 Durham, North Carolina 27713 (Address of Principal Executive Offices) (Zip Code) (919) 806-107 (Registrant's Telephone Number, I durin ndicate by check mark whether the registrant: (1) has filed all reports required to g the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
-Yes $\blacksquare$ No $\square$ requir perio indicate by check mark whether the registrant has submitted electronically and red to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.4 d that the registrant was required to submit and post such files).
-Yes ☑ No ☐ indicate by check mark whether the registrant is a large accelerated filer, an accelefinitions of "large accelerated filer," "accelerated filer" and "smaller reporting continuous".
-105 of this chapter) during the preceding 12 months (or for such shorte lerated filer, a non-accelerated filer, or a smaller reporting company.
-See Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company □ I ndicate by check mark whether the registrant is a shell company (as defined in R ule 12b-2 of the Exchange Act).
-Yes □ No 🗷 A As of April 27, 2015, the number of outstanding shares of the registrant's common n stock, par value \$0.001 per share, was 41,316,704.
+\mathbf{X} QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2015 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-35867 CHIMERIX, INC. (Exact Name of Registrant as Specified in Its Charter) 33-0903395 Delaware (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 2505 Meridian Parkway, Suite 340 Durham, North Carolina 27713 (Address of Principal Executive Offices) (Zip Code) (919) 806-1074 (Registrant's Telephone Number, Including Area Code)

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No o

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer o

+Non-accelerated filer o

+(Do not check if a smaller reporting company)

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes o No 🗵

+As of April 27, 2015, the number of outstanding shares of the registrant's common stock, par value \$0.001 per share, was 41,316,704.

+Accelerated filer x

+Smaller reporting company o

+(Mark One)